Hello! We’re Mike and Tina Gilbertson. Together we founded the Reconnection Club, which officially opened its doors in March of 2019.

 As a couple who have been lucky enough to avoid estrangement from our own parents or adult daughter, we can nevertheless imagine how easy it would be to find ourselves in that unenviable position.
 We have nothing but compassion for people experiencing the loss of connection that brought you here.

 We’re honored to serve as your guides and hosts in The Reconnection Club, and we’re committed to helping you heal.
 Don’t hesitate to let us know if you have any ideas for improving the Club’s resources or the way we do things.
-Your satisfaction with your membership is our first priority.
+Your satisfaction with your membership is our top priority.

 If you’re not yet a member, please stay in touch by joining our mailing list.
 We’d love to send you some resources to help you reconnect with your child.